 Leibniz stresses in the “Nouveaux essais” that syllogistic is part of a sort of universal mathematics, an art of infallibility (art d’infaillibilité).
 This art is not restricted to syllogisms, but concerns all kinds of formal proofs, i.e. all reasoning in which inferences are executed by virtue of their form (NE, ch.
 XVII, §4).
 According to Leibniz, there are some problems with algebra in that it is still far from being an art of invention.
 It has to be supplemented by a general art of signs or an art of characteristic (NE, ch.
 XVII, §9).

-When access to Leibniz's papers stored in Hanover became possible, interest in Leibniz arose almost immediately.
+When access to Leibniz’s papers stored in Hanover became possible in the 1830s, interest in Leibniz arose almost immediately.
 It can be said that German research on Leibniz started as an aftermath of this event (Glockner 1932, 60).
 The pioneers in this period of research were the first editors of these papers.
-Although the philological interest stood at the center, one could also observe an emerging interest in Leibniz's logic.
+Although the philological interest stood at the center, one could also observe an emerging interest in systematic aspects of Leibniz’s logic.
 The following editorial milestones have to be mentioned: Gottschalk Eduard Guhrauer (1809–1854) edited the Deutsche Schriften (Leibniz 1838/40); Georg Heinrich Pertz (1795–1876) directed the edition of the collected works, of which a first series was devoted to the mathematical writings (Leibniz 1849–1863).
 The latter were edited by Carl Immanuel Gerhardt (1816–1899).
-In addition, Pertz also edited Leibniz's Annales imperii occidentis Brunsvicenses (Leibniz 1843–1846).
+In addition, Pertz also edited Leibniz’s Annales imperii occidentis Brunsvicenses (Leibniz 1843–1846).

-The most important among these editorial projects was the edition of Leibniz's philosophical works God.
+The most important among these editorial projects was the edition of Leibniz’s philosophical works God.
 Guil.
-Leibnitii opera philosophica quae exstant Latina Gallica Germanica omnia (Leibniz 1839/40; cf. Glockner 1932, 59–65) prepared in two volumes by Johann Eduard Erdmann (1805–1892), which included fragments, published there for the first time, containing elaborations of Leibniz's ideas concerning logical calculi.
-Among the papers edited can be found Leibniz's 1696 letter to Gabriel Wagner, which contains the famous definition of logic or the art of reasoning as the art to use the intellect (Verstand), i.e., not only to evaluate what is imagined, but also to discover (invent) what is hidden.
-The edition also contains the seminal fragments “Specimen demonstrandi in abstractis” and “Non inelegans specimen demonstrandi in abstractis” (Leibniz 1839/40, 94–97), the last with the algebraic plus-minus calculus, i.e. a central specimen of Leibniz's various attempts to create logical calculi working with the two “constituting” operations “gathering together”, symbolized by +, and “taking away”, symbolized by – (cf. Leibniz 1999, no. 178).
+Leibnitii opera philosophica quae exstant Latina Gallica Germanica omnia (Leibniz 1839/40; cf. Glockner 1932, 59–65) prepared in two volumes by Johann Eduard Erdmann (1805–1892), which included fragments, published there for the first time, containing elaborations of Leibniz’s ideas concerning logical calculi.
+One of the documents is Leibniz’s 1696 letter to Gabriel Wagner which contains the famous definition of logic or the art of reasoning as the art to use the intellect (Verstand), i.e., not only to evaluate what is imagined, but also to discover (invent) what is hidden.
+The edition also contains the seminal fragments “Specimen demonstrandi in abstractis” and “Non inelegans specimen demonstrandi in abstractis” (Leibniz 1839/40, 94–97), the last with the algebraic plus-minus calculus, i.e. a central specimen of Leibniz’s various attempts to create logical calculi working with the two “constituting” operations “gathering together”, symbolized by +, and “taking away”, symbolized by – (cf. Leibniz 1999, no. 178).

 Erdmann’s edition immediately stimulated further research on Leibniz’s logic.
 Gottschalk Eduard Guhrauer criticized extensively Leibniz’s universal characteristic in the first volume of his biography of Leibniz (Guhrauer 1846).
 He stressed its absurd and utopian character: According to Guhrauer, Leibniz’s general characteristic must almost be seen as on a par with the philosopher’s stone and the secrets of producing gold.